mekane/git-practice-exercises/README.md

 > Uh oh, Jeff just noticed that the copyright date in the footer hasn't been updated in a while!
 > Please get that updated and pushed to production right away!

-Here at Tiny Jungle we use the `production` branch in git to deploy to production.
-We also use `dev` for testing before release.
+Here at Tiny Jungle we use the `production` branch to deploy to production and we use `dev` for testing before release.
 So your goal is to get your changes onto the dev branch and then to production.
 We'll look at two ways of doing that.